Catalog Description

 • Skill Demonstrations

-• Example: Present a training intervention to teach a potential employee a new skill.
+• Example: Create an onboarding plan for a new employee.
 Students will be evaluated using a 3 point rubric outlining mastery, proficiency and unsatisfactory.

 Repeatable